Pedro Yang: Biography

 Yang played badminton at the 2004 Summer Olympics in men's singles, losing in the round of 32 to Jim Ronny Andersen of Norway.

 Yang has won a gold medal at the 2002 Central American and Caribbean Games in El Salvador and bronze medals at the 1999 Pan American Games in Winnipeg, Manitoba, Canada and the 2003 Pan American Games in Santo Domingo, Dominican Republic.

-Pedro Yang was appointed to the International Olympic Committee Athletes Commission from 2008–2016, Radio & TV Commission 2008–2013, and Athletes Entourage Commission from 2014.
+Pedro Yang was appointed to the International Olympic Committee Athletes Commission from 2008 to 2016, Radio & TV Commission 2008–2013, and Athletes Entourage Commission from 2014.

-Pedro Yang was appointed to the World Baseball Softball Confederation's Ethics Commission from 2016–2018 and served in the Badminton World Federation Athletes Commission from 2001 to 2016.
+Pedro Yang was appointed to the World Baseball Softball Confederation's Ethics Commission from 2016 to 2018 and served in the Badminton World Federation Athletes Commission from 2001 to 2016.

 Pedro Yang is today a member of the ‘Champions for Peace’ club, a group of elite athletes committed to serving peace in the world through sport, created by Peace and Sport, a Monaco-based international organization.